- WEEK 10 -

 SUPPORT SYSTEMS AND TECH

 I believe all business owners benefit from having a simple set of systems and technology.
 Have them and they will help you thrive.
-Overcomplicate them or resist them and you will falter.
+Overcomplicate or resist them and you will falter.

 It’s never too soon to start reflecting on what you can automate.
 Your time and energy are resources to protect.